 42. Type the words on a computer using a fun font and color.

-43. Write the words on a whiteboard, and then spell each word aloud, erasing each letter as you say it.
+43. Write the words on a whiteboard, and then spell each word out loud, erasing each letter as you say it.

-44. Have the child write his spelling words on index cards.
+44. Write spelling words on index cards.
 If you have multiple children, consider having the children quiz each other.

-45. Let the child write spelling words on a big whiteboard or on individual whiteboards.
+45. Write spelling words on a big whiteboard or on individual whiteboards.

 46. Use water to paint spelling words on construction paper.